LorinczMate1990/web-logo/docs/closures_and_memory_declaration.md

 Created @ b049fd741f60cc6ffe4737c0c473598b0c3b496d

+The issue with this is syntax is that this is uncommon, unintuitive and complex, so using it for a learning language is bad idea.
+The syntax must be the following:

+For saving the return value: `existingVariableName := COMMAND arg1 arg2 ... ` or `new newVariableName := COMMAND arg1 arg2 ... `
+For saving the value of an expression: `existingVariableName := expression ` or `new newVariableName := expression ` For creating an alias for a command: `existingVariableName := EVAL COMMAND ` or `new newVariableName := EVAL COMMAND` For creating an alias for an executable variable: `existingVariableName := EVAL executableVariable ` or `new newVariableName := EVAL executableVariable`

+The resolving logic will be the following:
+1) If it is an executable, it must be executed, and the return value must be given back
+2) If it's a variable, the variable must be copied (by reference when using structured variables)
+3) If it's neither, it must be tried to be evaluated as an expression

 ## Using closures

 Closures can be used after the return and set was implemented.
 See the closure/closure.lgo.